kmottershead/PeakPicking/README.md

 		pip install Flask

 # Downloading the Repo
-1. Download or Clone this repository locally to your C drive
+1. Download or Clone this repository locally to your C:/ drive

-#Starting the flask App
+# Starting the flask App
 1. Locate to to the folder in the repo containing the predict_app.py in cmd line

 		cd C:\PeakPickingRepo\PeakPicking Model